What is fly-tipping?

 - Construction waste: rubble, plasterboard, kitchen and bathroom suites, paint, asbestos and chemicals

 - Trade waste: paperwork and general rubbish

 As a business owner, you have social and legal responsibilities to ensure that your commercial waste is disposed of properly.

 How should businesses dispose of waste?

 If you own a business, then you have a ‘duty of care’ when it comes to waste disposal.
 This means it’s up to you to make sure your waste is dealt with legally.

 You must keep written information about your waste disposal for a minimum of two years.
 Furthermore, this information should all be readily available for inspection by the council or Environment Agency if the time comes.

 If your commercial waste can’t get collected up by your local council, we recommend contacting a registered waste carrier.
 We’ve rounded up our pick of the top five waste carriers in the UK.

 Of course, one way to make your waste disposal issues easier is to produce less rubbish!
 The planet, and your bottom line, will thank you for it.
-Keen to become more green?
-Read all our recommendations for how to make your business greener in 2019.
+Keen to become greener?
+Read all our recommendations for how to make your business greener in 2020.